ArvinVeiyon/WFB-ng-for-all/Setup-HOWTO.md

-How to install WFB with bidirectional mavlink telemetry and IPoverWB
+How to install WFB with bidirectional mavlink telemetry and IPoWB
 --------------------------------------------------------------------
 1. Install [patched driver **v5.6.4.2**](https://github.com/svpcom/rtl8812au) for **realtek** cards.